Fighting Wildcats Stadium

-Wildcat Stadium is a 5,000-seat multi-purpose stadium opened in 1981 in Destrehan, Louisiana.
+Fighting Wildcats Stadium is a 5,000-seat multi-purpose stadium opened in 1981 in Destrehan, Louisiana.
 It is home to the Destrehan High School Fighting Wildcats football, soccer and track and field teams in the LHSAA.
 The stadium playing surface is FieldTurf with an all-weather running track surrounding the field.

 In addition to the Destrehan High School athletic teams, the stadium hosts the annual Ed Reed River Parishes football jamboree games and the annual Ed Reed football camp.
 The St. Charles Parish School Board and Recreation Department also utilizes the facility for multiple athletic events.